adaisyx/idekCTF22-Writeup/Crime Confusion/Solution.md

 The flag is: **idek{OLM-08741}**

-**Thoughts**: I still think it's always good to do the standard image-related checks when being provided with a photo like that, though it was the wrong path in this specific case.
+**Thoughts**: I still think it's always good to do the standard image-related checks when being provided with a photo like that, in case of hidden information, though it was the wrong path to take in this specific case.

+  &nbsp;

+## KEY TAKEAWAYS
+More ways to gain information:
+1. Start with google dorking
+2. Use different search engines
+3. Look through the categories in github repositories (wiki, actions, pull requests, etc)
+4. Waybackmachine can help find all archived URLS for a given URL prefix